The Amplituhedron BCFW Triangulation: Separation

 We are now in position to prove the main theorem, Theorem~\ref{thm:separation}.

-\begin{proof}[Proof of Theorem~\ref{thm:separation}] We show that for every two different BCFW cells of a certain~$n$, even with different values of~$k$, there is a \emph{separating functionary}.
-A separating functionary is a pure functionary having fixed and opposite signs on the two cells, independently of the positive matrix~$Z$.
-We proceed by induction on~$n$.
+\begin{proof}[Proof of Theorem~\ref{thm:separation}] We show that for every two different BCFW cells of a certain~$n$, even with different values of~$k$, there is a \emph{pure separating functionary}.
+A pure separating functionary {for a pair of positroid cells} is a pure functionary having fixed and opposite signs on the two {images of} cells {(not necessarily in the same amplituhedron)}, independently of the positive {matrices~$Z_a,Z_b$ used for projection to the appropriate amplituhedra. } We proceed by induction on~$n$.
 The case where $n=4$ and $k=0$ is trivially true, since there is a single cell.
 Assuming the claim for all $n'<n$, we consider two different BCFW cells, Let $D_a$ and $D_b$ denote the corresponding chord diagrams.
 We consider several cases.

 \textbf{(A) One Diagram is Trivial}